jemysh007/jemysh007/programming/Python.md

 ## 1. **Basic Syntax & Constants**

 ### 1.1 **Printing Output**

+The `print` function is used to output text or variables to the console.

 ```python
 print("Hello, World!")
 ```

 ### 1.2 **Comments**

+Comments are used to explain code and are ignored by the interpreter.

 ```python
 # This is a single-line comment